 - Fire-Breathing Weapon: Some of Nevitt's men are armed with flamethrowers.

-- Half the Man He Used to Be: Kong grabs one of the good ol' boy hunters and tears him into two pieces.
+- Half the Man He Used to Be: Kong grabs one of the good ol' boy hunters and rips him in half.

 - I'm a Humanitarian: ...and eats another one of the ol' boy hunters.

 - Man on Fire: One soldier is shown running around on fire during Kong's last fight against Nevitt's men.

 - Never Smile at a Crocodile: Kong captures a bunch of alligators for dinner while he wades through a swamp.

 - Numbered Sequel: The film was released as King Kong 2 in some countries.